Need to talk? Call 1800 882 436.

 Key facts

-• It’s important to look after yourself too by eating and sleeping well, and talking to your doctor if you are feeling overwhelmed.
+• It’s important to look after your own health too and ask for help if you are feeling overwhelmed.

 Bringing your baby home from hospital is a major event in any parent’s life.
 It will take time to adjust to your new life as a family, but your confidence will grow.

-Before the baby is born, you will need a cot and a pram.
-It’s very important to make sure these meet Australian/New Zealand safety standards.
+Before your baby is born, you may also choose to buy a pram.
+It’s important to make sure these meet Australian safety standards.

-If you are going to drive with the baby in your vehicle, you will also need to organise your car.
-Make sure you have an approved rear-facing child restraint for your car.
+If you are going to drive with your baby in the car, you will also need to have an approved rear-facing child restraint (baby seat) secured correctly in your car.

 • they have the Australian standards label still attached